maxdore/dedekind/README.md

 The solver can be called on `.cube` files, which contain a cubical cell context and boundary problems over the context.
-For example, we can define a cell context with two paths as follows, and provide a list of boundary problems:
+For example, we can define a cell context with two paths and specify a list of boundary problems over it as follows:

 ```
 p : (i)[]